MoGhariebmohamed/airbnb-clone-project/README.md

 Facilitates cooperation between development and operations teams Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery
 # Technology Stack
+## Django: A high-level Python web framework used for building the RESTful API.
+## Django REST Framework: Provides tools for creating and managing RESTful APIs.
+## PostgreSQL: A powerful relational database used for data storage.
+## GraphQL: Allows for flexible and efficient querying of data.
+## Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+## Redis: Used for caching and session management.
+## Docker: Containerization tool for consistent development and deployment environments.
+## CI/CD Pipelines: Automated pipelines for testing and deploying code changes.